Noisy quantum state redistribution with promise and the Alpha-bit: Quantum state redistribution with promise

-and bounded dimension of shared entanglement.
-It can be verified that the protocol constructed in Proposition \ref{averagecase} has this property.
-Let $\cP$ be any protocol obtained by using shared randomness to run protocol $\cP_i$ with probability $r_i$.
-Define Thus, the function $\err_p(\cP)$ is linear (and hence convex) in $\cP$ and concave in $p$.
-The set of protocols $\cP$ are convex and compact as all the unitary protocols $\cP_i$ act on registers of dimension at most $D$, where $D$ is an integer that is a function of the input states $\{\ket{\psi^y}_{RABC}\}_y$.
-Furthermore, the set of probability distributions $p$ is also convex and compact.
-Thus, we can apply the minimax Theorem \ref{fact:minimax} to conclude that Thus, there exists a protocol $\cP$ that makes an error of at most $3\eps_1 + 5\eps_2$ in purified distance for every distribution $p$.
-In particular, we can choose $p$ to be point distributions, leading to the desired worst case bound.
-This completes the proof. \end{proof}

-The result can be obtained by using teleportation to convert the qubit communication into classical communication, followed by simulating the classical communication with a noisy entanglement-assisted protocol over the channel $\mathcal{N}_{J\to K}$ (as in proof of Theorem~\ref{averagecasenoise}).
+The result can be obtained by using quantum teleportation to convert the qubit communication in Proposition~\ref{worstcaseminmax} into classical communication, followed by simulating the classical communication with a noisy entanglement-assisted protocol over the channel $\mathcal{N}_{J\to K}$ (as in the proof of Theorem~\ref{averagecasenoise}).

 \end{proof}

 We remark that Theorem~\ref{worstcasenoiseminimax} only gives us non-explicit protocols.
 We can however also give explicit protocols for the worse case error, but with a slightly loose upper bound.
 The protocol for the noiseless case, as constructed below uses the bounds given in \cite{AnshuJW17SR} and the construction of the union of projectors given in \cite{AnshuJW17comp}.